Courses

 Our innovative courses help prepare our students for decades of excellence in the human rights legal field and complement their law school education in cutting-edge ways.
+Explore below for a comprehensive list of our course offerings.

 UCLA Law offers a specialization in International and Comparative Law.
 Many students interested in human rights pursue this specialization because it allows them to graduate with a specialized certificate demonstrating their dedication to these fields of practice to prospective employers.